integrations/microsoft-teams/Readme.md

 - pulls - New / merged / Close / ReOpen
 - commits - New commits on the default branch (usually main)
 - comments - New comments on issues and pull requests
+- deployments - Deployment statuses and Actions deployment review notifications
+- releases - New release and pre-release published

 These are disabled by default, and can be enabled with the '@github subscribe owner/repo [feature]' command:
 - reviews - Pull request reviews
+- branches - branch creation and deletion
 - +label:"your label" - Filter issues, pull-requests and comments based on their labels.

+We also support repository notifications.
+You will get notified when your repo is made public or deleted.
+This notification is enabled by default and there is no separate feature to turn in off.
+Since repository update is a destructive activity, we want to notify the customer always.

 To see the list of subscribed features, use `@github subscribe list features`
 <p align="left"><img width="500" alt="List Features notifications" src="images/ListFeatures.PNG"></p>